The Bovet Recital 12

 I love It, But I Need To Try It On

 There’s a lot to talk about with this watch.
 Being a major departure for a brand that, to me, has heavily entrenched itself in its lane over the last 200 years.
 It’s a move that will determine the future of a manufacturer that's majorly under appreciated by my generation.
 Is the Récital 12 Bovet’s Nautilus or Royal Oak?
 Probably not, but I see that as a good thing.
-Bovet needs to maintain their identity as a maker of incredible, ornate objects that inspire you and make you fall in love.
-Their watches are to be worn with passion.
+Bovet needs to maintain their identity as a maker of incredible, ornate objects that make you fall in love.
+Their watches are to be worn with passion and purity.

 It can’t have been easy to step out of his comfort zone and create something different and I admire Pascal Raffy for having the guts to do what many lesser company leaders wouldn’t.